Honey Wheat Bread Machine Recipe To Build Your Confidence

 How Do I Know Which Size Bread Pan To Use?

-The following secret might help you.
+The following secret might help.

 If you don’t have the “perfect” pan, err on the side of slightly too big for the amount of dough.
 A pan that’s too small may cause the dough to rise too high and fall or wrinkle as it cools, although a few minor wrinkles are normal.